 Vendor risk management generally falls under:

-- Large or regulated companies (e.g., financial services or healthcare): Dedicated third-party risk management teams or security analysts usually oversee comprehensive and structured vendor assessments.
+• Large or regulated companies: Dedicated third-party risk management teams or security analysts usually oversee comprehensive and structured vendor assessments.

-- Mid-sized tech company (500 employees): Vendor Management: Central procurement team negotiates contracts; IT Operations manages ongoing service delivery.
-Vendor Risk Management: Dedicated InfoSec team conducts regular security assessments, maintains continuous vendor monitoring through automated tools, and reports findings to senior leadership.
+• Mid-sized tech company (500 employees): Central procurement negotiates contracts while IT operations manages delivery.
+A dedicated InfoSec team runs recurring security assessments, monitors vendor posture, and reports findings upward.

 Clearly defining vendor management and vendor risk management helps you avoid overlap, confusion, and gaps in your processes.

-Knowing exactly who is responsible for each area and how this responsibility might shift as your organization grows will help you streamline work, save time, and reduce security risks.
+Knowing exactly who is responsible for each area, and how that responsibility should shift as your organization grows, helps you streamline work, save time, and reduce security risks.

 By making these distinctions clear early on, you’ll set up a practical approach that keeps your vendor relationships both productive and secure.